haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/cli/config-cli-subcommands-i18n.md

 ### Work with translation dictionaries {#config-cli-subcommands-xlate-dict-dict}
 To translate words and phrases, you must:

-1. Run the translation collection command to extract translatable words and phrases from enabled components.
+1. Run the translation collection command to extract translatable words and phrases from enabled 组件.
 2. Translate the words and phrases.

 After that: